 Like your skin, your hair has to weather the damage caused by pollution and harmful UV rays.
 If you miss out on giving your hair proper care and nourishment during the nights, you will likely wake up with dry and dull hair.
 It can also negatively impact your scalp and lead to hair loss.

+Ignoring the health of your hair can lead to breakage and other damages.
+While you may already have a night skincare routine, establishing a hair regimen for the nights will ensure you wake up with softer and more manageable hair.
 With the help of a well laid out plan for hair care and taking a few extra measures each night, you can make sure that your hair is protected, so it stays long, healthy, and frizz-free.

 Was this Article helpful?

 How can we make this page better?